panfilo0113/code-challenge/README.md

 # Kinsta Web Developer Code Challenge

 This code challenge is designed to assess a candidate's skills in PHP and frontend development.
-The challenge is divided into two sections: a PHP challenge and a Frontend challenge, designed to evaluate the candidate's skills in each of these areas.
+The challenge is divided into two sections: a PHP Development challenge and a Frontend Development challenge.

 ## Challenge 1: PHP Development